wach128/cordova-plugin-health/README.md

 Requests read and/or write access to a set of data types.
 It is recommendable to always explain why the app needs access to the data before asking the user to authorize it.

-**Important:** this method must be called before using the query, store and delete methods, even if the authorization has already been given at some point in the past.

 ```
 cordova.plugins.requestAuthorization(datatypes, successCallback, errorCallback)